 Variations

-- Sometimes I replace the dried thyme with dried oregano.
+- Sometimes, I replace the dried thyme with dried oregano.

-- A sprinkle of smoked paprika is delicious in this recipe.
+- A sprinkle of smoked paprika is delicious in this recipe!

 - After sprinkling the zucchini with spices, sprinkle it with 2 tablespoons of dry-grated parmesan.
 My husband loves this version!

-Here's an overview of the steps needed to make this recipe.
+Here's an overview of the steps needed to make roasted zucchini.
 The detailed instructions are listed in the recipe card below.

-- Make shallow cuts in a crosshatch pattern on the flesh side.
+Cut each zucchini in half lengthwise.
+Make shallow cuts in a crosshatch pattern on the flesh side.
 Sprinkle salt over the flesh and let it rest for 15 minutes.
-The salt will draw water out.
-The crosshatch pattern helps the salt penetrate the zucchini.
-(Photos 2,3).
+The salt draws water out, and the crosshatch pattern helps the salt penetrate the zucchini.

 Expert Tips